 Heritage at risk group

 Researches and develops ways of protecting Enfield’s built and green environment and preparing an Enfield Society Heritage strategy.

 Stimulates appreciation of Enfield’s architectural heritage; makes recommendations for the listing and preservation of local buildings.

 Press and publicity group

-Organises exhibitions, stands at local shows, EPS meetings, publications, coach outings and social events.
+Organises exhibitions, stands at local shows, TES meetings, publications, coach outings and social events.

 Records and research group

 Captures the changing face of Enfield in written and photographic records; collects archive material; maintains the Society’s Web site.

 Plants trees, promotes sponsored planting schemes, recommends trees for preservation.